 If there is a high risk of SEA or SH in a project, independent third-party SEA/SH monitoring is recommended.
-The Third Party Monitor (TPM) is typically an organization commissioned to independently monitor and report on the effectiveness of the SEA/SH Prevention and Response Action Plan implementation to prevent and mitigate SEA/SH risks associated with the project.
+The Third-Party Monitor (TPM) is typically an organization commissioned to independently monitor and report on the effectiveness of the SEA/SH Prevention and Response Action Plan implementation to prevent and mitigate SEA/SH risks associated with the project.
 The role of the TPM is not to track, investigate or follow up on individual cases of SEA or SH.
-The TPM has a higher-level oversight function to confirm that all project actors, including the GBV service provider and the designated SEA and SH focal points or committees to address and resolve SEA and SH complaints, are implementing the SEA/SH Prevention and Response Action Plan.
-The TPM verifies that the provisions to prevent and respond to SEA and SH are in place and functioning, and also can provide early warning of problems that may surface.
+The TPM has a higher-level oversight function to confirm that all project actors, including the GBV service provider (who is to be hired by the project in the event that there is no or limited survivor referral pathway within the project area), and the designated SEA and SH focal points or committees to address and resolve SEA and SH complaints, are implementing the SEA/SH Prevention and Response Action Plan.
+The TPM verifies that the provisions to prevent and respond to SEA and SH are in place and functioning and also can provide early warning of problems that may surface.

 The selection of the TPM should be based on the project context, scope and reality on the ground and may be a civil society organization, international or local NGO, academic partner, private sector firm or dispute board mechanism.
-The TPM will be required to have experience in GBV so that part of the monitoring can be used to evaluate the quality of the actions undertaken.
+The TPM will be required to have experience in GBV, as well as on applying the internationally recognized standards referenced in this Special Annex and other SEA/SH and GBV global guidance, so that parts of the monitoring can be used to evaluate the quality of the actions undertaken.
 It should provide regular reports (minimum quarterly) directly to the borrower, who should remit them to relevant personnel at TDB.

-The TPM plays a key role, especially in High-risk projects in monitoring: (i) the measures put in place and implementation of said measures by contractors; (ii) the functioning of community-based GMs and their reporting mechanisms for staff; and (ii) the successful functioning of the referral pathways and service provision that have been contracted out (in most cases to specialized NGOs working on GBV).
-In order to ensure that the TPM can independently carry out the above aspects of implementation, it would be preferable that the TPM role be fulfilled by organizations (including NGOs) other than those that are responsible for service provision - so as not to create a conflict of interest.
-However, in low-capacity or situations where it may be difficult to find a separate entity to play the TPM role, a service provider, other than a government entity, could also could potentially play the TPM role, provided measures are put in place to minimize potential conflicts of interest.
+The TPM plays a key role, especially in High-risk projects in monitoring: (i) the measures put in place and implementation of said measures by contractors; (ii) the functioning of community-based GMs and their reporting mechanisms for staff; and (ii) the successful functioning of the referral pathways and service provision that have been contracted out (in most cases to specialized NGOs working on GBV) if survivor-centered services are limited or not available in the project area.
+To ensure that the TPM can independently carry out the above aspects of implementation, it would be preferable that the TPM role be fulfilled by organizations (including NGOs) other than those that are responsible for service provision - so as not to create a conflict of interest.
+However, in low-capacity or situations where it may be difficult to find a separate entity to play the

+TPM role, a service provider, other than a government entity, could also could potentially play the TPM role, provided measures are put in place to minimize potential conflicts of interest.